magento/devdocs/guides/v2.1/cloud/live/config-reference-var-name.md

 This section shows how to find values of some sample variables.

 ### Elasticsearch server hostname
-To find the variable name for global HTML minification:
+To find the variable name for global {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} minification:

 1. Determine the scope.